 Application referred?
-Yes, Council's Development Infrastructure, Council's Environment Emergency and Waste Management, Central Highlands Water, Powercor, Downer Utilities, Melbourne Water, Greater Western Water, and Southern Rural Water

-Any issues raised in referral responses?
+Yes, Council's Development Infrastructure, Environment, Emergency and Waste Management, Central Highlands Water, Powercor, Downer Utilities, Melbourne Water, Greater Western Water, and Southern Rural Water Any issues raised in referral responses?
 Melbourne Water and Council's Development Infrastructure requested further information related to flooding and drainage.

 Council's Development Infrastructure also requested a Traffic Impact Assessment.
 Council's Environment Emergency and Waste Management team raised concerns with vehicle crossover locations and impacts on vegetation and requested further information about the drainage easement.
 Preliminary concerns?
 Further information was requested relating to vegetation removal, vehicle crossing locations, drainage, flood impacts, and traffic impacts.
 Any discussions with applicant regarding concerns?
 Yes.
 Any changes made to the application since being lodged?
 Yes.
 The proposal was amended on 31 July 2024 to reduce the number of lots from 19 to 18.
 Brief history.
 The site contains an existing single storey dwelling with associated outbuildings.
 Previous applications for the site?
 PA2022105 for a 21 Lot Subdivision and Variation of an Easement was withdrawn on 20 January 2023.
 General summary.
 The proposal is for 18 lot residential subdivision with internal common property roadway.
 The proposed subdivision would contribute to residential growth in Ballan in an appropriate location whilst respecting the neighbourhood character.
 Identified drainage and flooding issues have been addressed with consent from Melbourne Water.
 Twelve objections were received to the application with concerns principally relating to existing flood issues in Lay Court and Lay Street.
 Subject to conditions, the proposed stormwater design would not contribute to flooding of other properties.
+As a result of deferral of the decision from the April DAC meeting, separate discussions between Council, Melbourne Water and surrounding residents will be undertaken to discuss stormwater and flooding issues in Ballan.